If waking up at 5am each day with your baby is a reality, this is for you. Here are some tips on how to get kids to sleep in and take longer naps.

 Having been startled to consciousness and long forgotten her beauty routine she stumbles to the kitchen to give her hungry kids some food.

 I hope that isn’t the case for your sake, but if it is then take heart.
+I will teach you how to get kids to sleep in.
+As you are ready to focus on this, use our daily baby logs to get all that’s happening down on paper.

 If you did sleep training then you will likely have chosen the time your children wake up in the morning.